Distense/solidity-resources/README.md

 - [ ] If the contract is supposed to receive ether (and keep them) does my fallback function have the `payable` keyord?
 - [ ] If using a loop that is expected to possibly loop more than 255 times, have I declared the iterator variable in the loop as some integer type larger than `uint8`?
 - [ ] If I use integer divions am I using a multiplier to prevent Solidity from rounding down?
+- [ ] Is all data inside your contract whether at deploy time or after being called by any user intended to be public?

 ## Links + Sources